-Virtual Machine Manager which is a software program to create Guest virtual machines on the host machine.
+Virtual Machine Manager is a software program to create Guest virtual machines on the host machine.
 It’s also known as Hypervisor or Virtual Machine Monitor (VMM).
 So, basically, the Virtual Machine Manager provides a Graphical user interface.
-That allows the users to create, delete, manage, allocate different hardware resource from the host machine to guest operating systems also known as virtual OS.
+That allows the users to create, delete, manage, allocate different hardware resources from the host machine to guest operating systems also known as virtual OS.

-So, if you are using some Linux based Virtualization software and looking for (FOSS) free & open source Virtual machine manager for Linux then here are some…
+So, if you are using some Linux-based Virtualization software and looking for (FOSS) free & open source Virtual machine manager for Linux then here are some…

-Best Virtual machine manager for Linux
+Best Virtual machine manager for Linux in 2021

 If you want to know how to install it on Ubuntu here is the link: How to install Virt virtual machine manager on Ubuntu